joeyzhang-dev/neetcode/Arrays and Hashing/217_Contains_Duplicate.md

         return False
 ```

 > 🧠 Simple to understand but very inefficient.
-Only use for educational purposes or when space is extremely limited.
+The total number of pairwise checks grows quadratically with input size.
+Only use for educational purposes or very small arrays.

 ---